Local Food Microgrant Program: Accepting Applications

 - Building hoop houses or greenhouses to extend the growing season

 - Sponsorship for labor costs in the form of a summer farm apprenticeship

 Applicants may complete the application found here.
 For questions regarding the grant and grant application, please contact our Grant Manager, Summer Martin, by email () or by phone (801.333.1102).

 Market Management toured, Frog Bench Farms, earlier this month.
 Frong Bench Farms is located near Foothill Drive in Salt Lake City tucked away in a residential neighborhood.
 This farm, at just under two acres, has been in opperation for four years now.
 Farmers Paula and Joe practice environmentally susatinable farming techniques to grow mostly for local restaurants.
 Frog Bench Farms is a beautiful farm with incredibly intelligent farmers running an extrememly effecient operation.
 Thanks for letting us check it out!

 red Russian kale

-winter squash: acorn squash, banana squash, butternut squash, a variety of pumpkins, delicata squash, spaghetti squash, turban squash, yellow squash
+winter squash: acorn squash, butternut squash, a variety of pumpkins, delicata squash, spaghetti squash, turban squash, yellow squash

 - Business Name Wolfe Wind